gilesbowkett/flexverb/readme.md

 as sentences.
 Latin and Greek used these differences to communicate nuance and emphasis.
 "Agricola says hello" emphasizes that the farmer said *hello*, as opposed to goodbye.
-"Says hello agricola" emphasizes that it was the *farmer* who said it.
+"Says hello agricola" emphasizes that it was the *farmer* who said it (as opposed to the goatherd).
 Since word order didn't play the central role in Latin or Greek grammar which it plays in English grammar, writers were free to use it for more subtle purposes.
 This is a freedom which code could, at least in theory, benefit from.

-Flexverb is a toy language, implemented in Ruby via [Parslet](http://kschiess.github.com/parslet/), in which token order is inconsequential.
+FlexVerb is a toy language, implemented in Ruby via [Parslet](http://kschiess.github.com/parslet/), in which token order is inconsequential.

 For example: